davidjbeveridge/mia_portfolio/data/artifacts/s2_occt520_cgcsr.markdown

 ---
 title: "Semester 2&mdash;OCCT 520: Child-based Group Case Study and Reflection"
-summary: "A case study of a child with autism"
+summary: An in-depth case study of a child with autism in a school setting.
 pdf: s2_occt520_cbgcs.pdf
 ---
 I enjoyed learning about Autism.
 Finding research to support our